JuannFerrari/hotwire-chat-viewcomponents-demo/README.md

 - **Real-time messaging** using Hotwire Turbo Streams + viewCompoenents and Action Cable

+For more details, check out the blog post that inspired this project: [ViewComponents over Turbo Streams with Hotwire](https://juanferrari.bearblog.dev/viewcomponents-over-turbo-streams-with-hotwire/).

 ## 🚀 Getting Started

 ### 1. Clone the repository